vdaas/vald/docs/tutorial/agent-on-docker.md

 # Agent on Docker

 Vald is designed and implemented based on Cloud-Native architecture.
-However, there may be cases who want to use only Vald Agent without kubernetes.
+However, there may be cases that want to use only Vald Agent without Kubernetes.

 This article will show you how to deploy and run the Vald Agent on Docker.
-Fashion-mnist is used as an example of a dataset as same as [Get Stared](../tutorial/get-started.md)
+Fashion-mnist is used as an example dataset, same as [Get Stared](../tutorial/get-started.md)

 ## Requirements